The Essential Guide to Digital Marketing for Cooking Classes

 Here's an example of what your answers might look like:

-Your audience can target that date range, dating relationship status, interest in cooking (or fans of cooking shows/pages/content), and even target their level of income.
-If you want to fine tune things even more, you could target only areas that are within a mile of the class location.
+Your audience can target that date range, dating relationship status, interest in cooking and whether or not they're also fans of cooking shows, cooking pages and other such related content.
+You can even target their specific level of income.
+If you want to fine tune things even more, you could target only areas that are within a mile (or whatever distance parameters you wish) of the class location.